Tsolval/destiny5e/Hunter.md

 Feature | Description | Benefit
 :---|:---|:---
-**Circle&nbsp;of&nbsp;Life:** | Getting a precision kill with Throwing Knife reduces Golden Gun's cooldown. | Add 1d10 light to the Super pool
+**Circle of Life:** | Getting a precision kill with Throwing Knife reduces Golden Gun's cooldown. | Each Throwing Knife kill adds 1d10 Light to your super resource pool.
-**Incendiary&nbsp;Blade:** | Throwing Knife sets enemies on fire, dealing additional damage over time. | Deals 1d4 damage each round for 3 rounds.
+**Incendiary Blade:** | Throwing Knife sets enemies on fire, dealing additional damage over time. | Enemies burn for 1d4 damage each round for 3 rounds.
-**Knife&nbsp;Juggler:** | Precision kills with Throwing Knife immediately resets its cooldown. | If you get a critical hit, return the cost of your Throwing Knife to the Melee resource pool.
+**Knife Juggler:** | Precision kills with Throwing Knife immediately resets its cooldown. | If you get a critical hit, return the cost of your Throwing Knife to the melee resource pool.

 #### Solar Grenades
 At 3rd level, your grenade now does Solar damage.